anakinj/jwt-eddsa/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/anakinj/jwt-eddsa.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/anakinj/jwt-eddsa/blob/master/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/anakinj/jwt-eddsa/blob/main/CODE_OF_CONDUCT.md).

+In this repository, pull request titles must follow the [Conventional Commit](https://www.conventionalcommits.org/) specification to ensure clear and consistent communication of changes.

 ## License